Home / About Us

 Our communities, most notably in areas of palliative care and food security.

-Three food insecurity programs in Ontario
+Provided five significant donations to food insecurity programs in Ontario.